 Please join us on Sunday, May 14 in the fellowship hall immediately following the 8:00 a.m. service.
 We will be showering Mr. David Geidel and Jessica Hoffman with cards as we bid them farewell.
 Cake and beverages will be served.

 If you are unable to attend the Sunday morning event, please join us at Trinity Lutheran School on Friday, May 19 for an open house reception from 3:00 – 5:00 p.m.

 Are you going through a tough time in your life, maybe experiencing grief, divorce, illness, or some other life crisis?

 If so, you might benefit from having a Stephen Minister.
 We’re your fellow Trinity members who can provide confidential, caring, one-to-one emotional and spiritual support.

 If interested contact Margaret Bitz at (402-802-8115), or Mark and Lisa Von Behren.

-You can be a part of supporting this mission grant by bringing your mites/dollars/checks to the Mite Box located in the Narthex on the second Sunday of each month.
+A thank you to everyone who has supported LWML with their mites during the past two years as the National Goal of 2 million dollars has been met.
+You can continue to support other grants by bringing your mites/dollars/checks to the Mite Box located in the Narthex on the second Sunday of each month.